compliance in clinical trials: we can do better

 by Emerson Dameron, on Jun 1, 2017 6:16:00 AM

-Lack of particpant compliance is one of the chief difficulties of running clinical trials and producing the results that drive forward healthcare.
+Lack of participant compliance in clinical trials is one of the chief difficulties of running clinical trials and producing the results that drive forward healthcare.

 Participation in clinical trials is in almost all cases purely voluntary.
-Dropping out of a test carries no penalty.
+Patient withdrawal in clinical trials carries no penalty.
 Some participants leave for unavoidable causes while others elect to leave for reasons related to the trial.